albertlatacz/java-repl/README.md

 Building Java REPL requires the [ant build tool](http://ant.apache.org/).

-After cloning the git repository, navigate over to it and issue the following ant commands:
+After cloning the git repository, navigate over to it and run:

 ```
-$ ant update compile embed package
+$ ant
 ```

 After this completes, the jar completed with bundled dependencies will be located at build/artifacts/javarepl-dev.build.jar